Product design process

 Introductions.
-I make the user feel comfortable and ask them for permission to record the session.
-I inquire about their background and their relationship to the product.
+I make the user feel comfortable and I inquire about their background and/or relationship to the product.

 Process description.
 I explain that we are testing a new design and want to observe how people interact with it.
 I ask the user to think out loud and describe what they see or think.
 I sometimes tell them that the designer is not in the room so they can be comfortable sharing feedback ;)

 Testing.
-I give the prototype to the user and ask them to complete a few tasks, making sure to not guide them.
+I give the prototype to the user and ask them to complete a few tasks.
 If the user stays silent for a while, I’ll ask a neutral question: “What do you see"?” or “What is happening here?”
 At the end, I ask them to summarize their experience and thank them for their time.

 By now, the engineers should be familiar with the designs, but I like to sit down with them again to go over the prototypes, clarify each interaction, and answer outstanding questions.
 If this is a new team, I also ask them about their preferred process: